pragmint/open-practices/capabilities/learning-culture.md

 ## Nuance
 This section outlines common pitfalls, challenges, or limitations teams commonly encounter when applying this capability.
 The goal here is not to discourage you.
 Rather, the goal is to arm you with the appropriate context so that you can make an informed decision about when and how to implement the capability with your teams.

 ### Support From Leadership is Essential

 A learning culture can only be fostered if there is support from leadership.
 If leaders aren't creating the space for learning, and advocating its importance, the team's focus will shift to pure execution.
 If a team is only ever focused on execution, then their performance isn't likely to improve over time.

+### Problem and Skill Matching

+Effective problem and skill matching is very tricky and situation-dependent as it relates to supporting a learning culture.
+Assigning work to individuals that aren't specialists in that line of work can create learning opportunities for people.
+However if the skill gap is too large, that may create inefficiencies that aren't worth the benefit.

+### Changing Culture Takes Time

+Building a learning culture is not an overnight process; it requires sustained effort and commitment from all levels of the organization.
+Cultural change involves altering ingrained behaviors and mindsets, which can be challenging and may face resistance.
+Recognizing that this transformation is a long-term investment is crucial for success.

 ## Assessment